#Preliminaries:

 labs(title="Figure 2: Multiple seasonal decomposition of back pain queries")

-A monthly seasonal pattern can be seen which we should keep in mind when analyzing the relationship between the pandemic with back pain.
-Due to the time structure of our data also autocorrelation is a potential issue we should be aware of.
+A monthly seasonal pattern can be seen which we should keep in mind when analyzing the relationship between the pandemic and back pain.
+Also, due to the time structure of our data, autocorrelation is a potential issue we should be aware of.

 Finally, dummy variables for each month are added to our specification in order to capture the seasonality of queries for back pain, as discussed above.
-The autocorrelated residuals are accounted for by using Newey-West standard errors.
+Autocorrelated residuals are addressed by applying Newey-West standard errors with a lag length of 3.
+Using higher lags did not change the conclusions from this analysis.

 Observations 75